efernandezpascual/sylvanseeds/doc/manuscript.md

 <div id="ref-RN2315">

 R Core Team.
 2019.
-R: A language and environment for statistical computing.
+R: a language and environment for statistical computing.

 </div>